NCTEAR 2026 Conference

 Submission Types

-We invite individual paper proposals that explore compelling questions, tensions, and uncertainties - both within individual projects and the field as a whole - that focus on literacies of hope.
-While conferences can often be a context of sharing projects in a linear, tidy manner, we encourage presenters to consider the messy, untidy, and complex in their proposal, and to do so in ways that are interactive and generative.
+We invite proposals for individual papers that explore compelling questions, tensions, and uncertainties—both within specific projects and across the field—that focus on narratives of hope.
+While conferences are often a space for sharing projects in a linear, tidy manner, we encourage presenters to consider the messy, complex, and untidy aspects in their proposals, and to do so in ways that are interactive and generative.

-Proposals for individual papers can report empirical or conceptual work.
+Proposals for individual papers can present empirical or conceptual work.
 Proposals should include:

 - Title